named-data/PyNDN2/INSTALL.md

     sudo pip install protobuf

-Optional: To install pytest, mock and gevent, in a terminal enter:
+Optional: To install pytest and mock, in a terminal enter:

     sudo pip install pytest mock
-    sudo apt-get install python-gevent

 ## Windows Cygwin
 Cygwin is tested on Windows 7 64-bit.